Why choose Criminal Justice at WSU?

 What are the employment opportunities?

 Graduates with a degree in criminal justice have a wide range of employment opportunities.
-Locally, they can become police officers and sheriff's deputies.
+Locally, they can become Police Officers, Sheriff's Deputies, or Correctional Officers.
 Federally, they can work as drug enforcement agents and U.S. Marshals.
 They can also work at Adult Probation and Parole, crime scene units, and state and federal labs such as the Drug Enforcement Administration and the FBI.

 What will I learn in the program?

 WSU's Criminal Justice program will assist you in your goal to improve justice administration.
-Students earning bachelor's degrees in criminal justice can concentrate in corrections, forensic science, law and justice, or law enforcement.
+In doing so, students can earn bachelor's degrees in criminal justice, crime scene investigation, or forensic science.

-The Master of Science Degree in Criminal Justice provides graduate education to criminal justice professionals and traditional students who have not yet begun a career in criminal justice.
+The fully on-line Master of Science Degree in Criminal Justice provides graduate education to criminal justice professionals and traditional students who have not yet begun a career in criminal justice.

 The master's program will help develop your ability to analyze, comprehend and resolve complex problems confronting the criminal justice system.
 The program emphasizes theory and research, administration and effecting change.
 You will learn to look at crime and justice from social, cultural, economic and political perspectives.